johntiger1/vector_cookbook/README.md

 Note that srun and sbatch appear to have the same mechanisms - the environment is inherited from the calling script.

 ## Example sbatch job descriptions and scripts:
 https://github.com/nng555/cluster_examples/blob/master/example_job.slrm

 https://github.com/johntiger1/lxmert_test/blob/master/src/tasks/language/sbatch_seq2seq.sh

+## Using conda inside an sbatch job
+Depending on how it was set up, you may not be able to natively invoke `source activate ENV`

 # Using Modulefiles
 Modulefiles allow you to manage *system* environments.
 This includes setting the PATH for CUDA and other goodies.
 Please see this link: